elsterelsen/FynstagramRemastered/README.md

 ### Left to do
 * Mini games (e.g. slot machine for the gambling den)
-* Pet (a dog that follows the main character throughout the game)
+* game.character.Pet (a dog that follows the main character throughout the game)
 * Various collision-stuff (especially on the Pictures, code is fine right now)

 ## Acknowledgement